7 Amazing Places to Hike in Chiang Mai

 (Source)

-If you are someone who wants to see the raw nature of Chiang Mai, then this hiking trail will give you the adventure of a lifetime.
+If you want to see the raw nature of Chiang Mai, then this hiking trail will give you the adventure of a lifetime.
 In this, you have to take on a journey of 16.7 Kilometres.
-To avail, this trip, one will need to avail a drive from Chiang Mai to Doi Luang Chiang Dao, which takes about 1.5 hours.
-It is best to make it a 2-day trip as the limited sources in the trail elongates the path.
-If you decide to stay, then pack your camping accessories and enough food for yourself.
+To avail of this trip, one must drive from Chiang Mai to Doi Luang Chiang Dao, which takes about 1.5 hours.
+It is best to make it a 2-day trip as the limited sources in the trail elongate the path.
+If you decide to stay, pack your camping accessories and enough food for yourself.

 Highlights

-3. Other attractions in this trail include hot springs and jungle temples.
+3. Other attractions on this trail include hot springs and jungle temples.

 Best time to visit: Throughout the year